Eyjolfurak/eyjolfurak.github.io/_posts/2025-03-30-drug-offense-pattern.md

 Or [open the chart in a new tab](/assets/drug_trends_bars.html).

 There was a notable rise in drug-related offenses from 2004 to 2009, followed by a general decline until around 2016.
-Interestingly, there is a small increase in some districts in the most recent years.
-This pattern may reflect changing city policies, public health approaches, or even broader social and economic trends—such as the impact of the opioid epidemic or post-pandemic urban shifts.
+One of the main reasons for the drop in drug-related crimes in San Francisco between 2008 and 2016 was a change in police enforcement and prosecution policies.
+After scandals involving the San Francisco Police Department’s drug arrests, both the police and the District Attorney’s office reduced the number of drug-related felony arrests and filings.
+This shift led to fewer people being arrested and charged for drug offenses during that period. [^3]
+After that drug related crimes began to increase again and that might be a result of the pandemic that started in 2019 where health officials belived that people feeling isolated and depressed lead to increased drug use. [^4]

 ### References

-### References

 [^1]: Ratcliffe, J. H. (2010). *Crime mapping: spatial and temporal challenges*.
 In Handbook of Quantitative Criminology (pp. 5–24).
 Springer. https://doi.org/10.1007/978-0-387-77650-7_2

 [^2]: CNN.
 (2023, September 3). *San Francisco’s Tenderloin is ground zero for the city’s drug crisis*.
 Retrieved from [https://edition.cnn.com/2023/09/03/us/san-francisco-tenderloin-drug-market/index.html](https://edition.cnn.com/2023/09/03/us/san-francisco-tenderloin-drug-market/index.html)

+[^3]: Justice Atlas for All. *Reforming San Francisco’s Criminal Justice System: A Decade of Progress.* Retrieved from [https://probation.acgov.org/probation-assets/files/resources-info/Reforming%20San%20Franciscos%20Criminal%20Justice%20System-JA4.pdf](https://probation.acgov.org/probation-assets/files/resources-info/Reforming%20San%20Franciscos%20Criminal%20Justice%20System-JA4.pdf)

+[^4]: San Francisco Chronicle.
+(2024). *Tracking San Francisco’s drug overdose crisis*.
+Retrieved from [https://www.sfchronicle.com/projects/san-francisco-drug-overdose-deaths/](https://www.sfchronicle.com/projects/san-francisco-drug-overdose-deaths/)